mike-eason/MVVM_WindowCommands/README.md

 For examples, check out the `WindowCommands.Demo` project in this repository.

+## Getting Started

+1) Download and extract the solution.
+2) Build the solution.
+3) Add/Reference the `WindowCommands` project in your solution.

+Start coding.

 ### Open a Window
 Firstly, create an `OpenWindowCommand` property in your view model: